Geolykt/EnchantmentsPlus/readme.md

 The hard fork status however means that we won't maintain any parity with Zenchantments; this is because there are too many differences with the plugin that it is pretty much impossible to convert the 174 commits from Zenchantment's development branch into EnchantmentsPlus-compatible commits.

 ## Enchantments+ vs other Zenchantments forks
-  - This fork regularly recieves bugfixes and has persisted since May of 2020, which is the longer than any other fork which were otherwise more shortlived.
+  - This fork regularly receives bug-fixes and has persisted since May of 2020, which is the longer than any other fork which were otherwise more short-lived.
   - This is fast(-ish).
-During the last months the fork accumulated lots of revisions that aim at improving performance as well as general code quality.
+During the last months the fork accumulated lots of revisions that aim at improving performance.
 It also continues to do so with each update.
   - Enchantments+ doesn't use NMS.
-This means that newer minecraft versions are supported at a bigger scale than otherwise is the case, however with Zenchantments remvoing it's multi-version support, this may no longer be full selling point.
+This means that newer minecraft versions are supported at a bigger scale than otherwise is the case, however with Zenchantments remvoing it's multi-version support and spigot using mojmap, this may no longer be full selling point.
   - The fork is stable, while there are some bugs, most are either really obscure or noone reported them to me.
-If they are reported, they will often be fixed in under a day (especially on github).
+If they are reported, they will often be fixed in under a day (especially on github - please do **not** report them elsewhere, **they might not get fixed**).
-  - EnchantmentsPlus 4+.x.x requires Java 16 (or higher) in order to compile and run, Zenchantments runs on Java 8, so if you have an older JVM, use Zenchantments instead

 ## Metrics
 As of version 2.1.6 the plugin uses bstats to cover metrics, the page where the information is shown can be found [here](https://bstats.org/plugin/bukkit/EnchantmentsPlus/9211).